Bad Religion: True North (2011–2013)

 In an April 2011 interview with The Washington Examiner, guitarist Brian Baker was asked if Bad Religion was going to make another album after The Dissent of Man.
 His response was, "It's all very punk [attitude] just like it's always been.
 We will record when we have enough songs.
 For us, it just kind of happens."
 During the Boston show on April 29, 2011, frontman Greg Graffin said, "After this year you probably won't be seeing much more of us.
 We're going to try one more album and then all join the navy, do honest work", hinting at a possible split or hiatus.
 Bassist Jay Bentley mentioned an early 2012 timeframe for going back into the studio in an interview at Live 105's BFD festival, which took place the day after the Weenie Roast.
 In February 2012, it was reported that Brett had written two songs for the album.

 On June 25, 2011, Bad Religion performed a live set for "Guitar Center Sessions" on DirecTV.
 The episode included an interview with program host, Nic Harcourt.

 According to a May 2012 interview with Pennywise guitarist Fletcher Dragge, Brett is writing a "fast" Bad Religion album.
-He also said that Pennywise's new album All or Nothing inspired Brett to write a sequel to the band's 1989 album No Control.
+He also said that Pennywise's then-new album, All or Nothing, inspired Brett to write a sequel to the band's 1989 album, No Control.

-On June 4, 2012, Jay Bentley told the Bad Religion fan site, "The Bad Religion Page," that they were expected to begin recording their new album in July and August.
+On June 4, 2012, Jay Bentley told the Bad Religion fan site, "The Bad Religion Page", that they were expected to begin recording their new album in July and August.
 He also stated that Brett and Joe Barresi are going to produce it.
 On July 23, the band uploaded a picture to Bad Religion's Facebook page of all the members (except Greg Hetson, who was taking the picture) in the studio with the caption, "here we go again", indicating that work on their sixteenth studio album had begun.
 On August 22, Brett Gurewitz tweeted that they were mixing the album, and, a month later, he tweeted that the band was finishing it.
 Greg Graffin later stated that the album was supposed to be out by Christmas.
 "Fuck You" was the album's lead single and released on iTunes on November 6, which happened to be Greg Graffin's 48th birthday.

 On November 5, 2012 (Bad Religion Day), it was announced that Bad Religion's sixteenth studio album, True North, would be released on January 22, 2013.
-On that same day, they premiered the new single "Fuck You."
+On that same day, they premiered the new single "Fuck You".
 True North has received mostly positive reviews and managed to reach number 18 on the Billboard 200 albums chart, marking Bad Religion's first ever top-20 album and highest ever peak on that chart in their entire 34-year career.